fengxia41103/myblog/content/thoughts/girl love.md

 together, usually with at least one of them married to the stupid smart phone.
 Isn't this sad!?

-However, the women didn't look said.
+However, the women didn't look sad.
 They looked quite content.
 So they are satisfied with the setup, the husband, the kid, the life?
 I couldn't tell.
 One thing strikes me is that since they accepted the guy to bear a child, the guy **was** quite acceptable.
 Therefore, the urban legend and social trend of women having trouble to find a mate